Seborrhoeic keratosis is a benign, asymptomatic mass, primarily caused by the ageing process.

-Seborrhoeic keratosis can be confused with other skin conditions, so it is advisable to seek a GP’s advice before visiting to confirm your condition, however if it is clearly diagnosed by your skin specialist then we can proceed with treatment.
+Seborrhoeic keratosis can be confused with other skin conditions, so it is advisable to seek a GP’s advice before visiting to confirm your condition, however, if it is clearly diagnosed by Guest Expert Amy Gordon, then she can proceed with treatment.

 Read our blog where we talk about this skin condition, the causes and how we can help.
 Click here to read.